afrizal-HA/4-Bit-IndoMMLU/README.md

 ![calibration](calibration.png)

-Below are Pearson correlation (r) tables for each of the models.
+Below are Pearson correlation ($r$) values between the mean prediction confidence by subject and the actual subject accuracy for each of the models.
 Values closer to 1 indicate better calibration.
+Most of the models have negative $r$ values, with higher confidence predictions are more likely to be incorrect, the opposite of the ideal.

 | Model | 0-shot | 3-shot |
 |-------|------------------|------------------|